 Raising kids is expensive.
 How expensive?
-A 2017 study found that raising a child born in 2015 through the age of 17 will cost a whopping $233,610 … and that does not include college expenses.
+A 2022 study found that raising a child born in 2015 through the age of 17 will cost a whopping $310,605 … and that does not include college expenses.

 If you plan to provide financial support to your kids until they are legally adults or through their college careers, then life insurance can help protect your ability to do so if you were to pass away too soon.
 If your kids are in elementary school, a 15-year policy can be a great choice to get them off to a great start in life.

-Buying a 15-year, $750,000 policy as a healthy 40-year-old woman would start at about $32 per month.
+Buying a 15-year, $750,000 policy as a healthy 40-year-old woman would start at about $26 per month.

 “I have less than 15 years to go on my mortgage.”

 If you have a 15-year mortgage or less, a 15-year term life insurance policy in an amount that will cover the outstanding balance might make sense.
 The proceeds from your policy could be used by your partner to help pay the mortgage and other day-to-day expenses while they adjust to their new situation – a welcome reprieve when it is needed the most.

 “I’m retiring within 10 to 15 years.”

 For many, the goal of a life insurance policy is to replace the income that you contributed to your household if you pass away.
 As time goes on and your children leave the nest, your mortgage gets paid off, and you’re closing in on retirement, your financial needs may diminish, especially if you’ve set aside a sizable nest egg.

 “I plan on being financially independent within 15 years.”

 Depending on where you are in life, a 15-year time horizon may end in financial independence for you and your partner.
 Maybe your plan is to pay off all of your debts and sock away a lot of cash during your prime earning years, leaving you free of financial burdens that you cannot cover.
 In that case, a 15-year term life insurance policy might be a good option to provide a safety net during your build-up period.

 How much does a 15-year term life insurance policy cost?

-- 15-year, $250,000 policy for a 25-year-old man in excellent health: $13.15 per month
+- 15-year, $250,000 policy for a 25-year-old man in excellent health: $9.99 per month

-- 15-year, $500,000 policy for a 30-year-old woman in excellent health: $16.02 per month
+- 15-year, $500,000 policy for a 30-year-old woman in excellent health: $13.11 per month

-- 15-year, $750,000 policy for a 35-year-old man in excellent health: $22.32 per month
+- 15-year, $750,000 policy for a 35-year-old man in excellent health: $20.36 per month

-- 15-year, $1,000,000 policy for a 40-year-old woman in excellent health: $38.96 per month
+- 15-year, $1,000,000 policy for a 40-year-old woman in excellent health: $32.94 per month

 Any shortfall between the two will be a helpful indicator of how much coverage you need.
 Also, consider the number of people who depend on you financially and how long they will be in that situation.
 If you’re not a numbers person, use our life insurance calculator, which will give you an estimate based on the figures you provide.